teracow/googliser/README.md

 **Examples:**

-`$ ./googliser.sh -n 20 -p "cows"`
+`$ ./googliser.sh -p "cows"`

-This will download the first 20 available images for the search phrase *"cows"*
+This will download the first 25 available images for the search phrase *"cows"*

 `$ ./googliser.sh --number 250 --phrase "kittens" --concurrency 10 --failures 0`